CS386-Team4/STR-DCIS/project_documentation/deliverable_media/D2_Requirements.md

 ## User Stories
 User Story 1: "As a PC gamer, I want to be able to play with friends so I can share fun experiences in real time."
 Priority: 10 Estimated Hours: 30

 User Story 2: "As an end user, I want to be able to adjust game settings so I won't get annoyed if the game is too bright/loud."
 Priority:5 Estimated Hours: 10

+User Story 3: "As a person who enjoys sci-fi media, I want a cool theme to the game so that it doesn't feel bland and boring."
+Priority: 7 Estimated Hours: 15

+User Story 4: "As a gamer who enjoys turn based mechanics, I want a game that requries strategy and thought so that I can feel rewarded for using my brain" Priority: 8 Estimated Hours: 15

 ## Issue Tracker
 https://github.com/CS386-Team4/STR-DCIS/projects/2